grape0919/where_are_you_on_the_line/README.en.md

 ## Environment

 - `NEXT_PUBLIC_APP_URL` for app URL

+Vitest automatically loads `.env.test`, so adjust this file if tests require specific values.

 - Redis (planned) for real-time queue/reservation
 - PostgreSQL (planned) for history/masters/accounts

 See `prompt/prd.md` for the English PRD and architecture details.